albertNSBM/CodeAlpha_BASIC-NETWORK-SNIFFER/README.md

 # CodeAlpha_BASIC-NETWORK-SNIFFER
-This is the python conde for building the simple Network sniffer using python
+This is the python Project for building the simple Network sniffer using python.
+This tools used for learning purpase not to harm any Network.
+You are free to close and customise as you wish